clj-kondo/lein-clj-kondo/README.md

 Running clj-kondo through Leiningen has some advantages, since it can compute for you things that would have to be specified by hand otherwise
 (and those things can be forgotten, outdated, etc).

+It also provides the ability to express clj-kondo options as Lein project map options, which can work nicely with Lein profiles, plugins, etc.

-There's the tradeoff of startup speed, which might not be as critical in a CI environment as it is in your CLI.
+With using Leiningen, there's the tradeoff of startup speed, which might not be as critical in a CI environment as it is in your CLI.

 ## Installation